 Make sure you lower the patient into the chair at the same time.

-but does not move independently (Figure 2-32)
+but does not move independently (Fig. 2-32)

-Position the patient comfortably in a chair.
+Place the patient comfortably on the chair.

 Rice.
 2-32.
 Transferring the patient from bed to chair